The World’s Best Vodka Brands and their Logos

 Vermont Spirits White (USA)

-This brand of vodka embodies the spirit of Vermont.
-It is handcrafted from state-sourced Vermont maples.
-Maple must is used for vodka, which is already unusual among the prevailing grain spirits.
-Distillation units for distillation are made to order.
-The tree logo is recognizable and memorable.
-He points to an unusual raw material.
+This brand of vodka epitomizes the spirit of Vermont.
+It is handcrafted from Vermont maple trees.
+Maple wort is used to produce vodka, which is already unusual among grain spirits.
+Distillation units for distillation are customized.
+The tree-shaped logo is recognizable and memorable.
+It indicates an unusual raw material.

 Vincent (Holland)

-The collection includes a classic version of the drink and a range of products with fruit flavors (apple, berries, orange, pineapple) for various experiences.
-Products are the basis of all kinds of cocktails.
+The collection includes a classic version of the drink and a line of fruit-flavored products (apple, berries, orange, pineapple) for different sensations.
+The products are the basis for a wide range of cocktails.

 Vox (Holland)